wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - The :doc:`Java units library </docs/software/basic-programming/java-units>` has been refactored to have unit-specific measurement classes instead of a single generic ``Measure`` class.
 The new measurement classes have clearer names (``Distance`` instead of ``Measure<Distance>``, or ``LinearAcceleration`` instead of ``Measure<Velocity<Velocity<Distance>>>``), and implement math operations to return the most specific result types possible instead of a wildcard ``Measure<?>``.
 - Add :doc:`persistent alerts API </docs/software/telemetry/persistent-alerts>`.
 Alerts are displayed on supported dashboards such as Shuffleboard and Elastic.
 - Add LED pattern API for easily animating addressable LEDs
+- Java Source and Target compatibility have been bumped to JDK 17

 Supported Operating Systems and Architectures:
  * Windows 10 & 11, 64 bit only.
 32 bit and Arm are not supported